 Use the ‘F Rule’ to create high converting pages.

 People tend to start a page looking left to right.
-We read left to right and as we go down the page we lose interest a bit keeping our line of site closer and closer to the left as we move down.
-This makes the bottom right of the page the least looked at and notice portion of the page.
-If you keep this in mind you will see why it is important to put the main goal, call to action near the top and top left of your page.
+We read left to right.
+But as we go down the page we lose interest a bit and begin to keep our line of sight closer and closer to the left as we move down.
+This makes the bottom right of the page the least looked at and least noticed portion of the page.
+If you keep this in mind you’ll see why it is important to put the main goal, your call to action, near the top and at the left of your page.

 Science has proved that people do not like having too many choices to make.
-It give them an overall sense that it is confusing and difficult.
-Having a thousand choices in the navigation drop down menu can overwhelm customers.
+It gives them an overall sense that it is confusing and difficult.
+Having a thousand choices in the navigation drop-down menu can overwhelm customers.
 There is simply just too much to choose from and making a decision is too complicated.
 Giving people fewer choices to make leads to them making a quicker decision.

 Make sure you’re keeping in mind the one main objective of each page.
-If the page is meant to tempt them to join your mailing list, put items in their cart, create an account for rewards make sure that is the main point on that page.
-This limits the choices the customer has to make in that moment and doesn’t distract them with a bunch of other things going on all around the same page.
+If the page is meant to tempt them to join your mailing list, put items in their cart, or create an account for rewards, make sure that is the main point on that page.
+This limits the choices the customer has to make at that moment and doesn’t distract them with a bunch of other things going on all around the same page.

 Want more?
 There are all kinds of tips for eCommerce success (and how not to annoy your shoppers) in our article “Roadmap for eCommerce Success”.
 Head on over and pick up a few more tidbits.

-Bankcard Brokers takes our clients success very seriously.
+Bankcard Brokers takes our clients’ success very seriously.
 We are always looking for ways we can help our clients be more successful and realize their dreams.
 We take pride that all of our agents are ETA Certified Payments Professionals, an achievement that is rarely sought in our industry.
-This provides us the most thorough education to allow us to confidently guide our clients to the products and solutions that are the best for their individual business model.
+This education allows us to confidently guide clients to the products and solutions that best fit their individual business model.
 Give Bankcard Brokers a call today so that you too can experience the “Bankcard Brokers Difference”!